siqinw/Paxos/README.md

 ## Architecture

-- 5 Servers (PaxosKeyValueStoreServer):
+- 5 Servers (**PaxosKeyValueStoreServer**):
   - Run independently and participate in Paxos rounds.
   - Simulate random failure (10% per request) and self-recovery (after 0.1 seconds).
+  - If 2  or more acceptors fail simultaneously, Paxos consensus may not be achieved until some servers recover.
-- Client (PaxosKeyValueStoreClient):
+- Client (**PaxosKeyValueStoreClient**):
   - Connects to all servers.
+  - Pre-populates the Key-Value store and performs five of each operation: PUT, GET and DELETE.
   - Supports interactive command-line input for PUT, GET, DELETE.
   - Issue each request to a random server.
   - Retries operations automatically on failure (up to 10 times).
-Notes
-If more than 2 servers fail simultaneously, Paxos consensus may not be achieved until some servers recover.

 ## Files